wpswings/woo-gift-cards-lite/readme.txt

 * New: Compatibility with WooCommerce 4.4 and WordPress 5.5

 = 2.0.3 Released on 07 July 2020 =
-* Important: Your translation might be lost please take the backup of your language translations before the update.
+* Important: Your translation might be lost.
+Please List please take the backup of your language translations before the update.

 = 2.0.2 =
 * New: Compatibility with WooCommerce 4.0 and WordPress 5.4